M0REKZ/mac-gaming-guides/common/unity-porting.md

 - Right-click / Ctrl+click, them select `Show Package Contents`
 - Navigate to `Contents`/`PlaybackEngines`/`MacStandaloneSupport`

-At some time Unity Player File structure changed a little, so this section will be splitted into 2 subsections.
+At certain point Unity Player File structure got modified, so this section will be splitted into 2 subsections.

 ### Preparing Unity Player (Old Unity versions)

-If you dont see a `Source` Folder at here, you downloaded an old Unity version, otherwise, go to [Preparing Unity Player (Modern Unity versions)](#preparing-unity-player-modern-unity-versions)
+If you don't see a `Source` Folder at here, you downloaded an old Unity version, otherwise, go to [Preparing Unity Player (Modern Unity versions)](#preparing-unity-player-modern-unity-versions)

 - Navigate to `Variations` Folder
 - Carefully observe folder names in that location: